 - 13A handful or two of crunchy, salty pumpkin or sunflower seeds are packed with healthy fats and protein, so they're a tasty replacement for potato chips.Pumpkin or sunflower seeds.

 If you're watching your diet and exercising, you'll begin to notice the first few pounds melt away, but what happens if you get stuck?
 Don't get discouraged - weight plateau happens often, but you can boost your weight loss with a few simple tricks.

-- 6Try to get more sleep.according to researchers.
-Make sleep a priority, and develop some relaxing rituals in the evening such as reading, taking a bath, playing a video game or watching your favorite show or movie to help you wind down.Advertisement
+- 6according to researchers.
+Make sleep a priority, and develop some relaxing rituals in the evening such as reading, taking a bath, playing a video game or watching your favorite show or movie to help you wind down.Try to get more sleep.

 Categories : Weight Loss

 Recent edits by: Melissa Rae, Shelley